jaemk/migrant_lib/CONTRIBUTING.md

 The `test.sh` script exists to handle setup and tear-down of testing databases before running library tests, as well as ensuring the tests are run with and without the various feature flags.
-Note, some commands in this script will likely ask for your password when setting up managed databases, e.g. `postgres`.
+Note: Some commands in this script will ask for sudo access for managing a postgres test database, and your `mysql` root password must be provided when running locally.

 ## Submitting Changes